DevTruce/nft-preview-card/README.md

 I had a fun time with this challenge and it was great to help get some real practice while learning, I enjoyed using flexbox to layout the elements and for the most part I think I did the challenge relatively well for where I am at in my learning journey.
-I am disappointed that I was unable to get the hover effect correct on the image but I will come back to that and get it working correctly.
-(I fixed the hover effect)
+I revisited and reworked this challenge and I think I did better the second time around for sure, elements are responding much better and I learned how to correctly get the hover effect!

 ### What I learned

 I learned how to better use html,css & flex box to position elements for a responsive layout, I learned was how to display an altered background/image over an existing one, based on the users actions & I also learned how to correctly use root, html, body & \* selectors.
+I learned how to use css to create a nice image overlay!
 Lastly I learned how valuable this simple debug tool is! it allowed me to get a better understanding of how my elements are behaving to allow me to better adjust them.

 ```css
 * {